-If all the previously listed checks are TRUE, and the frame is of minimum legal size OR larger and control frame length checking is disabled, the 16-bit binary value in the MAC control parameters field of the control frame is then used to inhibit transmitter operation for the required number of pause\quantum.
-This inhibit is implemented by delaying the assertion of tx\axis\mac\tready at the TX AXI4-Stream interface until the requested pause duration has expired.
-Because the received pause frame has been acted upon, it is passed to the RX AXI4-Stream interface as an errored packet to indicate to the user that it can now be dropped.
+If all the previously listed checks are TRUE, and the frame is of minimum legal size OR larger and control frame length checking is disabled, the 16-bit binary value in the MAC control parameters field of the control frame is then used to inhibit transmitter operation for the required number of pause_quantum.
+This inhibit is implemented by delaying the assertion of tx_axis_mac_tready at the TX AXI4-Stream interface until the requested pause duration has expired.
+Because the received pause frame has been acted upon, it is passed to the RX AXI4-Stream interface as an errored packet to indicate to you that it can now be dropped.